We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

 - A complete solution for collaboration that protects you from attacks across the kill chain.

-McAfee Advanced Threat Defense is ranked 11th in Advanced Threat Protection (ATP) with 2 reviews while Microsoft Defender for Office 365 is ranked 4th in Advanced Threat Protection (ATP) with 7 reviews.
+McAfee Advanced Threat Defense is ranked 13th in Advanced Threat Protection (ATP) with 2 reviews while Microsoft Defender for Office 365 is ranked 4th in Advanced Threat Protection (ATP) with 7 reviews.
 McAfee Advanced Threat Defense is rated 8.6, while Microsoft Defender for Office 365 is rated 8.4.
 The top reviewer of McAfee Advanced Threat Defense writes "Can rapidly disseminate attack information to all clients".
 On the other hand, the top reviewer of Microsoft Defender for Office 365 writes "Essential security capabilities, plenty of email protection, and enhanced data loss prevention".
-McAfee Advanced Threat Defense is most compared with Fortinet FortiSandbox, FireEye Network Security, Palo Alto Networks WildFire, Symantec Advanced Threat Protection and Proofpoint Targeted Attack Protection, whereas Microsoft Defender for Office 365 is most compared with Proofpoint Email Protection, Mimecast Email Security with Targeted Threat Protection, Microsoft Exchange Online Protection, Fortinet FortiMail and Barracuda Email Security Gateway.
+McAfee Advanced Threat Defense is most compared with FireEye Network Security, Fortinet FortiSandbox, Palo Alto Networks WildFire, Symantec Advanced Threat Protection and Microsoft Defender for Identity, whereas Microsoft Defender for Office 365 is most compared with Proofpoint Email Protection, Mimecast Email Security with Targeted Threat Protection, Microsoft Exchange Online Protection, Fortinet FortiMail and Barracuda Email Security Gateway.
 See our McAfee Advanced Threat Defense vs. Microsoft Defender for Office 365 report.

 See our list of best Advanced Threat Protection (ATP) vendors.